infusephp/framework/README.md

 ## Getting Started

 An installer is on the way.
-Until then, the framework can be set
+Until then, there are a couple of steps to take before getting started.

 ### Database setup